axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="csv_from"></a> CSV from mode

 ### Description
-Parse a CSV file located at the defined `url` into the array of objects.
+Parse a CSV file located at the defined `url` into an array of objects.
-Each data line is parsed into the object, where keys are columns' names and values are the values of corresponidng cells.
+Each data line is parsed into the object, where keys are column names and values are the values of the corresponidng cells.
 The generated array uses the `.value(column_name)` method to get unique sorted values of defined column.

 Limitation and features that are applied to the text: